wallytutor/CanteraPFR/README.md

 and move to this folder.
 Manually run `get_cantera.sh` and wait for completion.
 Once done, move to `CanteraPFR` and run `make` to generate library.

-Now follow the instructions to *Create Python interface* below.

 ## Note for Cygwin and Linux

 You can choose to manually edit the `Makefile` and use `-lcantera` instead of